darkfoxdeveloper/LongV6270/README.md

 - Lottery (Are working good but need change animations for the correct box)
 - Mentor (Not 100% implemented)
 - Some portals are wrong (Like portal of phoenix city to twin city)
+- Some systems of market not working fully

 ## Getting Started